Heinkel He 112: The contest

-At the competing aircraft's demonstration flight for the RLM in October 1935, the thick high-lift aerofoil and open cockpit of the He 112 generated more drag than its contemporary opponent, the Bf 109, causing its performance to suffer despite being equipped with an identical engine.
-Whereas the Bf 109 prototype was able to clock at a top speed of 467 km/h (290 mph), the He 112 could manage only 440 km/h (273 mph).
-The other competing aircraft, the Arado Ar 80 and the Focke-Wulf Fw 159, had been plagued with problems from the outset and were outclassed by both the Bf 109 and the He 112 resulting in them being eliminated from any serious consideration.
-At the end of the demonstrations, Messerschmitt and Heinkel were awarded contracts to produce ten prototypes for further testing and competitive trials.
+Trials of the competing aircraft for the RLM began at Reichlin in October 1935.
+The thick high-lift aerofoil and open cockpit of the He 112 generated more drag than the Bf 109, causing its performance to suffer despite being equipped with an identical engine.
+The Bf 109 prototype was able reach a top speed of 467 km/h but the He 112 slower at 440 km/h).
+The He 112 had better ground handling and wingloading.
+The other two competing aircraft, the Arado Ar 80 and the parasol wing Focke-Wulf Fw 159, had problems and performed badly compared to the Bf 109 and the He 112; they were eliminated from any serious consideration.
+At the end of the trials, the aircraft were judged similar enough that both Messerschmitt and Heinkel were awarded contracts to produce ten prototypes for further testing and competitive trials.

-At this point, the He 112 was the favorite over the "unknown" Bf 109, but opinions changed when the Bf 109 V2 arrived on 21 March.
-All the competitor aircraft had initially been equipped with the Rolls-Royce Kestrel engine, but the Bf 109 V2 had the Jumo.
-From that point on, it started to outperform the He 112 in almost every way, and even the arrival of the Jumo-engined He 112 V2 on 15 April did little to address this imbalance.
+At this point, the He 112 was the favorite over the Bf 109, but opinions changed when the Bf 109 V2 arrived on 21 March.
+All the competitor aircraft had initially been equipped with the Rolls-Royce Kestrel engine due to the lack of the intended Jumo, but the Bf 109 V2 had the Jumo.
+From that point on, it started to outperform the He 112 in almost every way, including the Jumo-engined He 112 V2 from 15 April.

 The He 112 had better turn performance due to its larger wing, but the Bf 109 was faster at all altitudes and had considerably better agility and aerobatic abilities.
 During spin tests on 2 March, the Bf 109 V2 showed no problems while the He 112 V2 crashed.
 Repairs were made to the aircraft and it was returned in April, but it crashed again and was written off.
 The V1 was then returned to Heinkel on 17 April and fitted with the V2's clipped wings.